Coldog2333/GMN_Chatbot/README.md

 # GMN Chatbot
 ## Introduction
-This is a repository for GMN-based Chatbot, which is our final project for U-Tokyo Course: New Frontier Artificial Intelligence II.
+This is a repository for GMN-based Chatbot, which is our final project for the course: New Frontier Artificial Intelligence II at U-Tokyo.
 ## Dataset
 We used the following English dialogues between patient and doctor to train our chatbot.